umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/Block-Grid-Editor/index.md

 Blocks can be rearranged using the click and drag feature.
 Move them up or down to place them in the desired order.

 Moving a Block from one Area to another is done in the same way.
-If a Block is not allowed in the given position, the area will display a red color and neglect the new position.
+If a Block is not allowed in the given position, the area will display a red color and not allow the new position.

 ![Block Grid - Sorting Blocks](images/Sorting_BlockGrid_Blocks.gif)